TD Ameritrade Review 2024

 Emails are usually returned within 12 hours.
 Agents are well trained with an in-depth knowledge of both trading platforms and accounts.
 They should be able to help you with any TD Ameritrade.com login problems, or when the website goes down.

 Unfortunately, the ‘Ask Ted’ live chat support is only for clients using the thinkorswim platform.
 So, there is room for improvement in this area.
 But if you do have access to live chat, they can help you with everything from forgotten usernames and premarket trading to referral bonuses and options approval.

-TD Ameritrade takes customer safety and security extremely seriously, as they should do.
+TD Ameritrade takes customer safety and security seriously.
 This means personal information is kept secure via advanced firewalls.
 Anomaly detection and intrusion technology are also used to detect any unusual behaviour from your account.
 TD Ameritrade websites are secure and use 128-bit encryption to transmit all data between your computer and their websites.

 TD Ameritrade Verdict

 TD Ameritrade is an industry leader in terms of its trading platforms and access to high-quality research and educational resources.
 Throw in a $0 minimum deposit requirement, detailed user guides and access to after-hours trading, and they should be a serious contender on your broker shortlist.
 However, highly active traders may want to think twice as a result of some high fees and margin rates.
 The lack of customized hotkeys and direct access routing may also give reason to pause.

 Overall then, if you’re a moderately active trader who wants a powerful platform and access to extensive research, then TD Ameritrade could well be the right choice.